University Hospital Hairmyres: Second World War

 In 1938, the government established an Emergency Medical Service (E.M.S.) for the expected influx of military and civilian casualties from the anticipated war with Germany.
 Hairmyres, with its rural location yet good road and rail links was considered an ideal site.
 Between April 1939 and January 1941 18 new huts were built, with wards containing nearly 400 new beds.
 A new ward in the old reformatory building, gave Hairmyres a total of 1,090 beds.
 The first major influx of war casualties came in 1940.
 Servicemen from Britain, France, Poland, Canada, New Zealand and Australia were patients, with a small number of wounded German and Italian prisoners of war.
 On 7 January 1942, a Canadian Orthopaedic Unit was established at Hairmyres.
 This unit, funded by the Canadian Red Cross, occupied wards 9, 10 and 11 and was run by Canadian nurses.
 Between 14 January 1942 and 18 September 1945, the unit admitted a total of 5,090 patients and carried out 2,347 operations.
 Post war, the Scottish Hospitals' Survey recommended that Hairmyres should continue as a general hospital with 750 beds, with a proportion of beds for treating tuberculosis and chest diseases.

 Tuberculosis sanatoria concentrated on therapy involving a nutritious diet, exposure to fresh air and sunshine and graduated physical exercise.
-The antibiotic, streptomycin was discovered in the U.S.A. in 1942.
+The antibiotic, streptomycin was discovered in the US in 1942.
 It enabled previously ill patients to be made fit for surgery.
 The first patient to receive streptomycin in Scotland, was author and journalist, George Orwell.
-Orwell was admitted to Hairmyres on Christmas Eve 1946.
+Orwell was admitted to Hairmyres shortly before Christmas in 1947.
 At the time of his admission he was writing his novel Nineteen Eighty-Four.
 The staff, insisting that complete physical and mental rest was essential for effective treatment, confiscated his typewriter.
 With rest, his health improved to some extent but attempts to rest his badly affected lung by simple surgical procedures were not successful.
 He suffered severe side effects from his treatment, and although the disease was responding, it had to be stopped after fifty days.
 The remaining supplies of streptomycin were administered, with success, to two other patients.
 Orwell spent the remainder of his stay writing, walking in the grounds and playing croquet.
-In July 1947 he returned to his rented house on Jura but his health gradually deteriorated and he moved to a sanatorium in the Cotswolds and died in January 1950 in University College Hospital, London, aged 46.
+In July 1948 he returned to his rented house on Jura but his health gradually deteriorated and he moved to a sanatorium in the Cotswolds and died in January 1950 in University College Hospital, London, aged 46.